History of Mauritania: Independence, Ould Daddah era, and the Saharan War

-As the country gained independence on November 28, 1960, the capital city, Nouakchott, was founded at the site of a small village founded during the colonial period, the Ksar, while 90% of the population was still nomadic.
+As the country gained Independence on November 28, 1960, the capital city, Nouakchott, was founded at the site of a small village founded during the colonial period, the Ksar, while 90% of the population was still nomadic.
 With independence, larger numbers of ethnic Sub-Saharan Africans (Haalpulaar, Soninke, and Wolof) entered Mauritania, moving into the area north of the Senegal River.
 As before independence, the sedentary lifestyle of these groups made them more receptive to and useful in state formation, and they quickly came to dominate state administration, even if the Moorish groups built up by the French remained in charge of the political process.
 Moors reacted to this change by increasing pressures for Arabization, to Arabicize many aspects of Mauritanian life, such as law and language, and ethnic tension built up – helped by a common memory of warfare and slave raids.

 President Moktar Ould Daddah, originally assisted to the post by the French, rapidly reformed Mauritania into an authoritarian one-party state in 1964, with his new Mauritanian constitution.
 Daddah's own Parti du Peuple Mauritanien (PPM) became the ruling organization.
 The President justified this decision on the grounds that he considered Mauritania unready for western-style multi-party democracy.
 Under this one-party constitution, Daddah was reelected in uncontested elections in 1966, 1971 and 1976.

-To take advantage of the country's sizable iron ore deposits in Zouérat, the new government built a 675-km railway and a mining port.
+To take advantage of the country's sizable iron ore deposits in Zouérat, the new Government built a 675-km railway and a mining port.
 Production began in 1963.
 The mines were operated by a foreign owned consortium that paid its approximately 3,000 expatriate workers handsomely – their salaries accounted for two-thirds of the country's entire wages bill.
 When the Mauritanian miners went on a two-month strike in the late 1960s the army intervened and eight miners were killed.
 Left-wing opposition to the government mounted and some miners formed a clandestine Marxist union in 1973.
-President Ould Daddah survived the challenge from left-wing opponents by nationalising the company in 1974 and withdrawing from the franc zone, substituting the ouguiya for the CFA.
+President Ould Daddah survived the challenge from left-wing opponents by nationalizing the company in 1974 and withdrawing from the franc zone, substituting the ouguiya for the CFA.